-Before starting Sorine® (Sotalol HCl) Tablets, previous antiarrhythmic therapy should generally be withdrawn under careful monitoring for a minimum of 2-3 plasma half-lives if the patient's clinical condition permits (see Drug Interactions).
+Before starting Sorine® (Sotalol Hydrochloride) Tablets, previous antiarrhythmic therapy should generally be withdrawn under careful monitoring for a minimum of 2-3 plasma half-lives if the patient's clinical condition permits (see Drug Interactions).
 Treatment has been initiated in some patients receiving I.V. lidocaine without ill effect.
 After discontinuation of amiodarone, Sorine® should not be initiated until the QT interval is normalized (see WARNINGS).

 Preparation of Extemporaneous Oral Solution

 Sotalol Syrup 5 mg/mL can be compounded using Simple Syrup containing 0.1% sodium benzoate (Syrup, NF) available from Humco Laboratories as follows:

 - Transfer the syrup to a 6-ounce amber plastic (polyethylene terephthalate [PET]) prescription bottle.
 NOTE: An oversized bottle is used to allow for a headspace, so that there will be more effective mixing during shaking of the bottle.